 I certainly recommend the book to any such family with prospective young Jurassic Park fans, though it may not hold as much appeal to anyone outside its relatively small target demographic.
 You can find it here on Amazon, or at your local bookseller!
 Speaking of booksellers…

-Before I wrap things up, I always enjoy patronizing smaller businesses as I hunt for more material to review, and I happened to find this particular book at the Ben Franklin Apothecary in Duncanville, Texas, bordering the city of Dallas.
+Before I wrap things up, I always enjoy patronizing smaller businesses as I hunt for more material to review, and I happened to find this particular book (as well as Melissa & Doug Prehistoric Reusable Sticker Pad and Build Your Own Dinosaurs Sticker Book) at the Ben Franklin Apothecary in Duncanville, Texas, bordering the city of Dallas.
 It’s a nice, old-fashioned pharmacy with a deli and ice cream parlor, a quilting shop, and a gift shop.
 My little ones (and I) are particularly fond of the sweets counter, with bulk candy in classic glass jars, and popcorn fresh from a carnival style cart.
 We’ve become well acquainted with some of the staff, and we always enjoy our visits there.
 I found my subject for today’s review amongst their extensive collection of Little Golden Books (which take up an entire rack in the gift shop).
 I was very pleased to find this excuse to further patronize their store.
 Be sure to check it out if you ever happen to find yourself in the area!